Groundnut (Peanut) Oil vs. Canola Oil: Which is Better?

 Groundnut Oil vs. Canola Oil: Cost Considerations

-Canola oil is typically more affordable than groundnut oil, making it a budget-friendly option, especially when buying in bulk.
-Canola oil also may be easier to find in variants like organic and non-GMO, since it’s a more widely produced oil in general.
+Canola oil is typically more affordable than groundnut oil, but it also may be easier to find in variants like organic and non-GMO, since it’s a more widely produced oil.

 At the end of the day, canola oil vs. groundnut oil completely depends on your needs and even your palate.
 Groundnut oil may be a good option for frequent deep-frying or if you are looking for a specific flavour profile.
 However, for general use, canola oil is cost-effective, neutral and versatile.